Otoplasty: Auricular prominence

-The occurrence of a prominent mastoid process tends to push the concha forward, which extends the pinna (external ear) away from the side of the head.
-The external ear is mounted upon the bony base of the underlying temporal bone, therefore, anomalies and asymmetries of the skeletal shape can cause either pinna, or both pinnae, to become prominent.
-In relation to the protruding mastoid process, the most recognizable skeletal anomaly is the change in the position and in the projection of the pinna, as associated with non-synostotic plagiocephaly (the positional flattening of the side of the head, not caused by the inappropriate union of two bones).
+The occurrence of a prominent mastoid process tends to push the concha forward, which extends the auricle (external ear) away from the side of the head.
+The external ear is mounted upon the bony base of the underlying temporal bone, therefore, anomalies and asymmetries of the skeletal shape can cause either auricle, or both auricles, to become prominent.
+In relation to the protruding mastoid process, the most recognizable skeletal anomaly is the change in the position and in the projection of the auricle, as associated with non-synostotic plagiocephaly (the positional flattening of the side of the head, not caused by the inappropriate union of two bones).
 Hence, in the occurrence of a flattening of the skull (parallelogram deformation of the cranial vault), the side of the head afflicted with occipital plagiocephaly presents a prominent ear.
 In subtle cases, the prominent ear might be more readily evident in an elder patient, whose ears are asymmetrically positioned, reason for which the residual occipital flattening (occipital plagiocephaly), and mild facial asymmetry, are unapparent at first view.
 This effect, of the shape of the patient's head, upon the outward and extended position of the ear is notably indicated in the 1881 illustrations that describe the Ely otoplasty technique.

 Hemifacial microsomia

 The undersized development of one side of a person's face, demonstrates the influence of skeletal development upon the position of the external ear on the head, as caused by the deficient morphologic development of the temporal bone, and by the medial positioning of the temporomandibular joint, the synovial joint between the temporal bone and the mandible (upper jaw).
-Moreover, in severe cases of hemifacial microsomia, without the occurrence of microtia (small ears), the normal external ear might appear to have been sheared off the head, because the upper half of the pinna is projecting outwards, and, at the middle point, the lower half of the pinna is canted inwards, towards the hypoplastic, underdeveloped side of the face of the patient.
+Moreover, in severe cases of hemifacial microsomia, without the occurrence of microtia (small ears), the normal external ear might appear to have been sheared off the head, because the upper half of the auricle is projecting outwards, and, at the middle point, the lower half of the auricle is canted inwards, towards the hypoplastic, underdeveloped side of the face of the patient.
 A similar type of asymmetric development of the head and face features a relatively broad head, a narrow face, and a narrow mandible; when observed from the front perspective, the head and face of the person present a triangular configuration.
-Such wide-to-narrow skeletal sloping, from the head to the face, might create the bone promontory upon which rests and from which projects the upper anatomy of the pinna, which otherwise is an external ear of normal proportions, size, and contour.
+Such wide-to-narrow skeletal sloping, from the head to the face, might create the bone promontory upon which rests and from which projects the upper anatomy of the auricle, which otherwise is an external ear of normal proportions, size, and contour.

 Protruding cauda helicis

 The cauda helicis (tail of the helix) is bound to the fibrofatty tissues of the earlobe by a network of connective tissue.
-The tail of the helix (cauda helicis), which projects outwards from the concha, carries the earlobe with it, causing it to protrude, which physical condition contributes to prominence of the lower pole of the pinna, the external ear.
+The tail of the helix (cauda helicis), which projects outwards from the concha, carries the earlobe with it, causing it to protrude, which physical condition contributes to prominence of the lower pole of the auricle.